Summer Graduate School

 - Olivier Wittenberg, Institut de Mathématique d’Orsay.
 "Around the inverse Galois problem"

 Due to the small number of students supported by MSRI, only one student per institution will be funded by MSRI.
+You may must also apply directly with PCMI, take a look at this page for more information.

 For eligibility and how to apply, see the Summer Graduate Schools homepage